grodowski/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Model Documentation

+### Trajectory Generation

+The trajectory generator used by the solution works with 5 reference points including two previous locations and waypoints 30, 60 and 90 units ahead of the ego vehicle.
+These points are filled on each update event using current car position in Frenet coordinates, the desired lane.
+Later we convert them to map coordinates using the provided `getXY` function and given waypoints.

+A spline is fitted to the above 5 waypoints in car coordinates using the `spline.h` package.
+This allows us to generate the interpolated x,y pairs to feed to the simulator.

+Using `spline` with the waypoint approach suggested by the project walkthrough proved to generate paths smooth enough to pass all project requirements with respect to max acceleration and jerk.

+### Path planning state machine

+The procedurally-implemented path planning state machine consists of the following three states:

+- drive on lane
+- follow
+- change lane (transition may happen after a safety check)

+The planner evaluates the current state denoted by boolean variables and does a lookahead to pick the best lane based on current position and sensor fusion data in `changeLane` function.
+Then, if a lane change is needed, `safeToChangeLane` is a final check before executing the manouver.
+If the planner decides to execute a lane change, it is locked in `changing_lanes` state until the d-value matches the target lane, so that it does not get trapped inbetween lanes.

+An additional condition has been added to penalize occupying leftmost lanes unless it's necessary and always drive on the right if possible.

+### Final remarks

+The simple path planner works well enough to provide smooth manouvers and maintain an acceptable pace on the highway.
+However there are several areas of improvement to consider for the future:

+- add states for "prepare lane change", using indicators etc - although the solution works, lane change safety could be improved
+- the planner obeys other regulations than just speed limit, like no passing on the right lane
+- refactor the code to be object oriented using `Car` instances with a proper state machine implementation (incl. states and transition functions)

+---
+Original Udacity readme starts below

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).